ioddly/js-talk-july-2017/README.md

 exercise in which I build a simple weather report app with React while explaining VDOM, presentational vs. container components, and other basics of writing vanilla React code.

-Intended to be instructive to an audience of mixed familiarity with JavaScript and common frameworks.

 ## Links

 ### [View slides](https://rawgit.com/ioddly/js-talk-july-2017/master/slides/index.html#1)